whitneyburton/portfolios/students/1606-back/susi-irwin/20170112-susi-irwin-m4.markdown

 ### Giving Feedback

+* Bailey Ward - "I have been so, so fortunate to be matched up with Bailey as she entered Turing this module.
+Bright, hardworking, empathetic and just all around amazing, Bailey brings with her the grit to accomplish whatever she puts her mind toward."

+* Chelsea Skovgaard - "Chelsea - you are such a force at Turing.
+Getting to know you at JSC and Friday Guest Speakers has been a highlight of this module.
+Your positive attitude, eagerness to learn, and general kindness is truly what makes our community what it is.
+You are always there with words of encouragement, a hug when needed, a cup of the truth when that is needed as well.
+Chelsea, you are such an asset to the development world and I cannot wait to watch you take it by storm!"

+* MaryJane Valade - "She probably doesn't know this, but MaryJane has been one of my inspirations at Turing since I met her.
+Her confidence and sense of self is so commendable and I strive to be as self assured as she is.
+She stays calm and collected, can carefully and articulately communicate her thoughts and opinions, and knows how to get the job done.
+She is a rock star and I am so excited to move into the "real world" of development with her!"

+* Raphael Barbo - "Rapha has always been one to stop, listen, and check in with me.
+He has been a constant supporter of every student at Turing whom he has come in contact with.
+His positive attitude and cheery mood is not to be missed around Turing!
+Rapha keeps his head on his shoulders but dreams big - in his code and in life in general.
+I am so excited to see where Rapha takes his talent and the applications that he will develop."

+### Receiving Feedback

+* From Chelsea Skovgaard - "I was lucky enough the meet Susi during my first module at Turing during the Joan Clarke coffee mornings and in the Pahlka posse.
+I also have had the pleasure of interacting with her during Gear Ups and Lunch Roulette over the following modules.
+Susi is one of the most open, graceful, and kind-hearted people I have met.
+She can't help but make you smile when she talks.
+She made Turing feel welcoming and gave me confidence as a fellow female developer.
+I also appreciate how Susi always speaks her mind while being willing to listen.
+Susi is a wonderful colleague, friend, and developer who contributes to the community and inspires others."

 ### Being a Community Member and Playing a Part

 Try Turing - I have participated in two Try Turing Panels and have really enjoyed sharing my story with potential students.
 I enjoy talking about my school and my community.
 It is an amazing feeling to have someone walk up to me the first week of the module and tell me that I was part of their decision to apply to Turing.
 It gives me goosebumps to think that I might have had a part in helping someone else make this huge decision to change their life.